Skip to main content

 This means fundraising would sit as a responsibility of the Support Team at District or County (or equivalent) level and within a sub-team of the Leadership Team at group level – there's nothing to stop a Trustee being a Support Team Member or Sub-Team member, too.

 Yes.
 On the new digital system, volunteers in Section Teams will either be a Team Leader or a Team Member, but in practice, they’ll use whatever they think describes what they do the best.
-Those outside of Scouts will still know many of our volunteers as Scout Leaders, as will many of our young people and parents.
+Those outside Scouts will still know many of our volunteers as Scout Leaders, as will many of our young people and parents.

-Read more about how we talk about teams and titles
+Read more about how we talk about teams and titles.

 Yes, please visit the Setting up and building new teams pages.